 - Code Review: Code review detects and corrects errors efficiently.
 It suggests pair programming as coding and reviewing of written code carried out by a pair of programmers who switch their works between them every hour.

 - Testing: Testing code helps to remove errors and improves its reliability.
 XP suggests test-driven development (TDD) to continually write and execute test cases.
 In the TDD approach test cases are written even before any code is written.

-- Incremental development: Incremental development is very good because customer feedback is gained and based on this development team come up with new increments every few days after each iteration.
+- Incremental development: Incremental development is very good because customer feedback is gained and based on this development team comes up with new increments every few days after each iteration.